 Gender and Sexuality Alliance (GSA)

 GSA, the Gender and Sexuality Alliance, is a group focused on the support and education surrounding the LGBTQ+ community.
+The club promotes inclusivity and equality among members and the LGBTQ+ community and its allies.

 The club both practices the German languages and explores German culture.